15 Family Feud Questions to Spice Up Team Events

 5.1.
 What are some good Family Feud questions?

-In this post we’ve limited ourselves to office-related Family Feud questions and answers for work party scenarios, but there’s no reason a game with coworkers needs to be all business.
+In this post, we’ve limited ourselves to office Family Feud questions and answers for work party scenarios, but there’s no reason a game with coworkers needs to be all business.
 For example, consider mixing in questions about favorite foods, sports, or holiday destinations.

 5.2.
 How is Family Feud played?

 In an office setting, Family Feud is usually played by dividing participants into two or more teams, who then compete to accrue the most points possible.
-The winning group can play purely for bragging rights, or you can offer some kind of small prize for added incentive.
+The winning group can play purely for bragging rights, or you can offer some small prizes for added incentives.
+Fun virtual teambuilding platforms like Hooray Teams can also help you set up an event like Family Feud for your team.

 5.3.
 How to make a Family Feud game?